gemma-butcher/ms4/README.md

 - Using the SASS, shadows and sharp-edged boxes have been applied by default, taking advantage of the features.
 - Responsive text sizing has also been enabled using SASS.
 - Rounded edges have been utilised where a bit more friendliness and fun is necessary, such as the tags below the products.
-- Fading animations are utilised for smoothness in certain transitions, such as the product cards.
+- Fading animations are utilised for smoothness in certain transitions, such as the product cards and buttons.

 ## Seamless Design